KevinDoughty/Caterpillar/README.md

 #### `@property (copy) double (^timingBlock)(double);`

-A block that takes as an argument animation progress from 0 to 1, and returns animation progress that can be below 0 and above 1.
+A block that takes as an argument animation progress from 0 to 1, and returns animation progress that can extend below 0 and above 1.

 #### `@property (assign) BOOL absolute;`